MicrosoftDocs/customer-insights/ci-docs/journeys/fabric-integration.md

 ## Transition to general availability

 > [!NOTE]
-> Preview customers can start the transition to the general availability version of the feature.
+> Preview customers should transition to the general availability version of the feature.
+> Access to the Preview version/folder will be removed on December 7.

 To transition from the public preview to the general availability (GA) version of the custom reporting with Fabric feature, follow these steps in order: